matyasselmeci/condorflask/README.md

 Queries
 -------
-The following queries are implemented:
+The following queries are implemented.
+Arguments in brackets `{}` are optional:

 ### jobs and history